ipfabric/docs/docs/overview/How_Discovery_Works/troubleshooting_discovery.md

 The **exclude list** is a great way to exclude networks managed by a different department or perhaps vendors or devices that IP Fabric does not currently support.
-For instance, a customer had discovery hanging due to it trying to log in to a terminal server which IP Fabric could not understand; once added to the exclude list, the discovery completed successfully.
+For instance, a customer had discovery hanging due to it trying to log in to a terminal server, which IP Fabric could not understand; once added to the exclude list, the discovery completed successfully.

 !!! important

     Do not confuse the include list with the seed list.
-The include list will only try to discover an IP if it is found through the Discovery task or the IP is in the seeds.
-Also note IP Fabric does not do any ICMP pings to find hosts, so having a `/16` here will not send massive amounts of pings.
+The include list will only try to discover an IP address if it is found through the Discovery task or the IP address is in the seeds.
+Also note that IP Fabric does not do any ICMP pings to find hosts, so having a `/16` here will not send massive amounts of pings.

 ### Discovery tasks settings